shopware/docs/guides/plugins/plugins/api/multi-inventory.md

 ### ERP System as Single-Source-of-Truth

 Multi-Inventory is intended to be used as an interface between Shopware and your resource management software.
-This means that Shopware will only calculate availability of Products based on your Warehouse configuration, and only changes stocks of a Warehouse, when an order is created.
-This is to prevent oversales, while also making your system the single source of truth - making it easier to maintain both systems at the same time.
+This means that Shopware will only calculate the availability of Products based on your Warehouse configuration and changes stocks of a Warehouse when an order is created.
+This prevents oversales while also making your system the single source of truth - making it easier to maintain both systems at the same time.

 ### Product Availability